pgorod/pgorod.github.io/_pages/PowerReplacer.md

 ### Demo video

-Coming up soon.

-### Release Date

-To be released before the end July 2020.
+Coming up soon (the add-on has been evolving so quickly, and significantly, I keep postponing the video until it stabilizes...).

 ### Technical Info